oauth-wg/oauth-browser-based-apps/draft-ietf-oauth-browser-based-apps.md

 #### Refresh Tokens {#pattern-oauth-browser-rt}

-For browser-based clients, the refresh token is typically a bearer token, unless the application explicitly uses {{DPoP}}.
+For browser-based clients, the refresh token is typically a bearer token, unless the application explicitly uses DPoP {{RFC9449}}.
 As a result, the risk of a leaked refresh token is greater than leaked access tokens, since an attacker may be able to continue using the stolen refresh token to obtain new access tokens potentially without being detectable by the authorization server.